fahrishih/kube-labs/RBAC/basic-rbac/namespace-role/finish.md

 # Congratulations!

-You have successfully completed the Namespace-Scoped Role and RoleBinding scenario.
+You have successfully completed the Namespace-Scoped Role and RoleBinding challenge.

 ## What you've learned: